 - Denver Bar Association

 Brianne has a strong desire to help people and mediate difficult situations.
-A child of divorce, she understands the impact it can have on a family both legally and emotionally.
+A child of divorce, she understands the impact it can have on a family, both legally and emotionally.
 Brianne strives to mediate and settle cases when that is the best for every party involved, but she is not afraid to litigate when necessary.
-She understands that each case is different, and every client has individual needs that will direct her legal approach in each case.
+She forms her legal approach on the client’s individual needs and their case’s unique issues.

 When Brianne is not working on behalf of her clients, she likes to travel, cook and eat a variety of cuisines, hike and camp throughout the Rocky Mountains, and spend time with her family and cats.